-- 4=Provides all materials, demonstrates transparency in information, Clear engagement strategy that has been shared with all communities represented. - 2=Provides all materials, demonstrates transparency in information (i.e. matches with past and current applications and financial information), Clear engagement strategy that has been shared with some communities represented
+4 = provided all materials, demonstrated transparency in information.
+A clear engagement strategy that has been shared with all communities represented, evidence this information has been shared.

+2 = provided all materials, demonstrates transparency in information (i.e. matches with past and current applications and financial information).
+A clear engagement strategy that has been shared with some communities represented.

-0=did not provide all materials listed, or engagement strategy is unclear
+0 = did not provide all materials listed, or engagement strategy is unclear.
+[No 1 or 3 point options]

-7.2.4 Demonstrate receipt and consideration of shareholder input in corporate decision-making.
+7.3.4.
+Demonstrate receipt and consideration of shareholder input in corporate decision-making (12 points).

-7.2.4a.
+7.3.4a.
 Describe how the enterprise's decisions about what benefits they are delivering linked to needs/wants of the shareholders and communities.

-Provide a community benefits plan from your organization.
+- Provide a community benefits plan from your organization.
 Include a summary of proposed profit sharing and/or royalty arrangements.
-Provide 1 letter, submitted by the enterprise, from each community, region, or Inuit /4 organization represented by the enterprise, identifying community requested benefits.
+Provide 1 letter, submitted by the enterprise, from each community, region, or Inuit organization represented by the enterprise, identifying community requested benefits.
 Demonstrate in your business plan how this information has impacted your business operations.
 Where relevant, offer explanations when company decision-making differs from requested community benefits.

-- 4 points= all materials provided, business plan aligns with community requests for benefits. - 2 points= all materials provided but weak connection between community requests and benefits provided. - 0=Incomplete materials (letter missing) or no links between community requests and benefits provided. - 7.2.4b.
-Demonstrate incorporation of shareholder and/or Board input into corporate decision-making.
+4 points possible: 4 points = all materials listed above provided, business plan aligns with community requests for benefits.
+2 points = all materials listed above provided, but weak connection between community requests and benefits provided.
+0 = incomplete materials (letter missing) or no links between community requests and benefits provided.
+[No 1 or 3 point options] /4

+7.3.4b.
+Demonstrate incorporation of shareholder and/or Board input into corporate decisionmaking.

 In 500 words or less, provide 3 examples of how shareholder input has impacted major decisions made by the company since the last allocation application.

-- 4 points possible= 3 clear, well documented examples with input directly incorporated into corporate-level decision-making, - 2 points= 2 clear well documented examples, or 3 examples without clear impacts, - 0 points= clear examples not provided
+4 points possible: 4 points = 3 clear, well documented examples with input directly incorporated into corporate-level decision-making.
+2 points = 2 clear well documented examples, or 3 examples without clear impacts.
+0 points = clear examples not provided.
+[No 1 or 3 point option] /4

-7.2.4c.
-Demonstrate Shareholder and/or Board and/ or communities (depending on company structure) involvement in the management of the enterprise and/or how operational decisions are made, must be clearly evident in meeting minutes and any and all supplementary comments provided
+7.3.4c.
+Demonstrate Shareholder and/or Board and/ or communities (depending on company structure) involvement in the management of the enterprise and/or how operational decisions are made.
+Must be clearly evident in meeting minutes and any and all supplementary comments provided.

-Briefly describe how communities, shareholders, Board are involved in the management of the enterprise.
-Include the meeting minutes from the most recent board meeting (AGM) (requested in 7.2.2b) and reference how business decisions and/or operational decisions have all been influenced by the Board and/or Shareholders represented by the enterprise.

-- 1 point possible: 4= provided all materials listed in 7.2.4c and Strong evidence the community and/ or Board was involved in decision-making, 2= provided all materials listed in 7.2.4c and some evidence the community was involved in decision-making. - 0=did not provide all materials listed, or did not demonstrate community links.
+Briefly describe how communities, shareholders, and/or the Board are involved in the management of the enterprise.
+Include the meeting minutes from the most recent Board meeting (AGM) (requested in 7.3.2b) and reference how business decisions and/or operational decisions have all been influenced by the Board and/or Shareholders represented by the enterprise.
+4 points possible: $\frac{1}{4}$ points = provided all materials listed above in 7.3.4c and strong evidence the community and/or Board was involved in decision-making.
+2 points = provided all materials listed above in 7.3.4c and some evidence the community was involved in decision-making.
+0 points = did not provide all materials listed above, or did not demonstrate community links.
+[No 1 or 3 point options] /4